geeksforsocialchange/gfsc-v3/README.md

 If the build is successful and the changes are approved it can be merged into `main` which will automatically deploy it.

+## Testing

+To check if links are working and images have alt text, you can run `hugo` and then `bin/htmltest`

 ## License

 ## Contributing